of the Quorum of the Twelve Apostles

-As a young man, Ulisses Soares decided to share the gospel that had blessed his own family with others—a decision that would become his lifelong pursuit.
+As a young man, Ulisses Soares decided to share with others the gospel that had blessed his own family.
 He served as a missionary in Rio de Janeiro, and there he met another missionary named Rosana Fernandes Morgado.
 After their missions, they were married in the São Paulo Brazil Temple in 1982.
-They have three children and are now proud grandparents as well.
+They have three children and are proud grandparents.

 After returning from Rio de Janeiro, young Ulisses Soares diligently pursued an education.
 He earned a bachelor’s degree in accounting and economics from the Pontifical Catholic University of São Paulo in 1985.
 He would later tell BYU students that it was difficult to study in a place where no one shared his faith and where many seemed intent on changing his beliefs, but those experiences strengthened him.
 He later earned an MBA from the National Institute of Postgraduate Study.

 Ulisses Soares worked for Pirelli Tire Company and other multi-national corporations as an auditor and accountant before becoming senior auditor for the Church.
 He was employed by the Church as the director of temporal affairs for the Brazil South Area when he received the call to become a general authority.